PaulinaS123/Assignment-Development06/README.md

 ## Notes

 All work was tested locally before submission.
-Pull requests are linked to their respective issues and follow the practicum workflow.
+Pull requests are linked to their respective issues.